jescalan/roots/readme.md

 - Details on the license [can be found here](license.md)
 - Details on running tests and contributing [can be found here](contributing.md)
+- Details on how to get super rich from contributing to roots [can be found here](contributing.md#getting-money)